 In 1780 Ninety Six fell to the British, who fortified the town, made it a major outpost, and, from May 22 to June 19 held out against General Nathanael Greene's force of Continentals.
-"We fight, get beaten, and fight again," said General Greene.
-Ninety Six, in Greenwood County, is part of WSPA-TV's Area of Dominant Influence, 481,800 TV households\ in 31 counties in the Carolinas and Georgia.
+"We fight, get beaten, and fight

+County, is part of WSPA-TV's Area of Dominant Influence, 481,800 TV households in 31 counties in the Carolinas and Georgia.